+Some expenses come with selling your home: closing costs, origination fees, and all of the costs of buying a new home.
 If you don’t have enough saved or wouldn’t make enough money on the sale of your home, it may be better to wait until you’re prepared to take on these costs.

 If you recently purchased or refinanced your home, you likely don’t have enough home equity to recoup the costs of selling it.
 If this is the case, it may be smarter to wait until you have enough equity to cover paying off your mortgage and closing costs — the “five-year rule” is generally considered the minimum for how long you should wait before selling your home after buying.